 Visit Mora – Pavia

 Only 9.5mi (15km) from Mora, the village of Pavia is a place to see.
 Populated since pre-history, it is home to around 200 megalithic monuments.
 Pavia Dolmen (3rd or 4th millennium BC), transformed into Capela de São Dinis (chapel) in the 17th century, is the village trade mark.
 It is one of the most important dolmens in Portugal and one of the biggest in the Iberian Peninsula.
 Its three vertical monoliths make the walls and the roof slab is the ceiling.
-The altar is covered with Lisbon tiles from the 18th centuries.
+The altar is covered with Lisbon tiles tiles from the 18th centuries (have you seen our Day trips from Lisbon?.
 In Pavia, also visit the Igreja Matriz (main church), built in the 16th century and dedicated to Saint Paul.

 Visit Mora – Brotas

 Brotas is worthy of your visit too.
 Located around 6.2mi (10km) away from Mora, this small peaceful village has an unusual beauty and a respectful architectural heritage.
 Its white houses are laid like an amphitheatre on the village slopes.

 Standing out from the rest of the patrimony, the Santuário de Nossa Senhora de Brotas (sanctuary), was built in memory of a miraculous apparition to a herder and his cow.
 It is a temple with clearly popular characteristics, as well as Manueline and Baroque ones.